Hamipterus: Paleobiology

 The large number of individuals found allowed the establishment of a growth series, showing how individuals developed through their ontogeny.
 Larger animals feature a number of changes.
 Their snout tips become relatively wider.
 The snout crest becomes more robust and expands its base towards the front, beginning at the level of the fifth tooth instead of the sixth.
 The pattern of grooves and ridges on the crest grows more prominent.
 The snout tip also starts to straighten in side view, no longer curving upwards.
 The groove in the dentary deepens and lengthens, as well.
 No change, however, takes place in the number of teeth, the degree of fusion in the symphysis of the lower jaws, or the shape of the postcranial skeleton, as far as can be ascertained, given the fact that the elements behind the skull were not found articulated.

 It was assumed that a clear sexual dimorphism was discovered, with the largest specimens sporting the largest crests being the males, while smaller individuals were females with smaller crests.
 This was seen as a refutation of the hypothesis that with pterosaurs, only the males possessed crests.
 Tomography scans of fossilized Hamipterus eggs suggests that young Hamipterus had well-developed thigh bones for walking, but weak chests for flight.
 With the close proximity of the nests and adults, as well as how underdeveloped the hatchlings were for flying, it has also been suggested that Hamipterus practiced some form of parental care.
 However, this study has since been criticized by some paleontologists.
-A 2021 further disagrees by demonstrating that the young of Hamipterus don't differ significantly from the other flight capable flaplings.
+A 2021 study further disagrees by demonstrating that the young of Hamipterus don't differ significantly from the other flight capable flaplings.